niyuanqi/SNAP/README.md

 The flagship program is MagCalc.py.

-LCgen.py is a sample script using which one may generate a MagCalc light curve.
+cockpit-lc contains a compact set of routines which one may use to generate light curves.
+Keep the format of ObjData.py and replace values therein with your own.
+Then, run routines as outlined in README to generate a quick light curve.
+DataSetup.py synchronizes files from remote server, and generates file structure needed for cockpit-lc to work.
+CropFits.py crops raw files.
+LCgen.py generates light curve from cropped files using MagCalc.py.
+Can update light curve dynamically (picks up analysis where you left off, or when new data is available).

 The subpackage Analysis contains tools for dealing with such light curves.